AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-customizingviewer/r-html5-ecatsearch-customize-tooltips.md

 ---
+title: Tooltips
-description: On desktop systems some user interface elements like buttons have tool tips that are displayed on mouse hover.
+description: On desktop systems, some user interface elements like buttons have tool tips that are displayed on mouse hover.
 solution: Experience Manager
-title: Tooltips

 feature: Dynamic Media Classic,Viewers,SDK/API,eCatalog Search
 role: Developer,User
 exl-id: 0350bdbc-3e3d-4bc0-98f6-5d7bf4121d9a
 ---
 # Tooltips{#tooltips}

-On desktop systems some user interface elements like buttons have tool tips that are displayed on mouse hover.
+On desktop systems, some user interface elements like buttons have tool tips that are displayed on mouse hover.

 <!--<a id="section_061E550C1C1D4DB2BD663A898895B38C"></a>-->